Homeowner's Permit and Registration

 step 3 If You Do Qualify

-By qualifying for a Homestead Permit, you are acting as the trade contractor.
+By qualifying for a Homestead Permit, you act as the trade contractor.
 These permits are not transferable.
 As the trade contractor under the Homestead Permit, you are responsible for:

 • Requesting and activating the applicable trade permit(s) (i.e. mechanical, electrical, plumbing)